 What We Learned

 The EY 2021 survey brought with it important lessons about the way applicants prepare for their application, specifically how often they engage in activities meant to get them ready for the process.
 We learned that over half of respondents indicate not participating in any kind of pre-application activity at all, which begs the question, why?
 We also learned that of those that do participate in these activities, certain populations turn to some sources more than others.
 Therefore, the focus becomes ensuring that applicants receive consistent messaging across all platforms, while also finding resources that meet their specific needs.
 The EY 2021 survey also showed us that consistent, and even persistent, messaging is key to influencing applicant behavior.
-This has proven true in the growth in awareness and use of application resources, such as the Application Handbook, as well as the rising practice of printing and reviewing one’s application prior to submission.
+This has proven true in the growth in awareness and use of application resources, such as the Application Guide, as well as the rising practice of printing and reviewing one’s application prior to submission.
 Armed with this knowledge, TMDSAS will work to develop strategies that aim to increase applicant involvement in preparation activities, ensuring that our diverse applicant pool is well represented, and will continue amplifying best practices to all audiences.

 As TMDSAS works to meet the needs of the pre-health community in Texas, we will continue to seek feedback from applicants and other key stakeholders to effect organizational learning and improvement.

 1. Preparing for the Application